How to Pick AP Courses

 3. Decide What You Want to Pursue

-Be sure to check out the college credit policies at schools you’re interested in attending to see their requirements for each course’s exam.
+Review college credit policies at schools you’re interested in attending to see their requirements for each course’s exam.

 4. Talk to Your Counselor About Enrolling Next School Year

-For more information about AP, be sure to visit our website.
+For more about AP, visit our website.